bnb-chain/bnb-chain.github.io/docs/beaconchain/faq/bsc/token.md

-# Tokens in Binance Chain and Binance Smart Chain
+# Tokens in Beacon Chain and BNB Smart Chain

-## What role does BNB play in securing Binance Smart Chain?
+## What role does BNB play in securing BNB Smart Chain?

 BNB is the token used to prevent `nothing-at-stake` problem.

-## What are tokens on Binance Smart Chain?
+## What are tokens on BNB Smart Chain?

 BNB is the native token for BSC, and pegged BEP2 tokens on BSC is called BEP20.